 Media Arts Festival Jill Craigie Cinema, Plymouth University, UK (27 September 2009)

 Oddfellows: Collective Film Night Ker Street Social Club (aka The Egyptian House), Devonport, Plymouth, UK.
 Plymouth Arts Centre artists’ film event, with Anna Best, Andrea Crociani, Nicholas Grew, Mezarine, Stuart Moore, and Heidi C. Morstang.
 All artists assisted in the development of Anna Best’s film Buddleia, which evolved from her year-long residency at Plymouth Arts Centre.
 “Through the process of working with Anna Best and the interaction with each other it emerges, by chance, that these artists are drawn to film structure, aesthetics and narratives in similar ways.
 What binds their practice is their personal interpretations of social and political environment and their reflective and analytical use of film and video.”
 (Programme notes, Paula Orrell, Curator Plymouth Arts Centre) The films Verge and Night Sounding were also screened (29 November 2007)

 Strange Screen 6th Audiovisual Festival of Experimental Video and Creative Documentary Cinema Museum of Thessaloniki, Greece.
-Presented by Stephen Littman (9 - 13 October 2007)
+Presented by Stephen Littman (9 to 13 October 2007)

 Megapixel conference, Anglia Ruskin University, held at Cambridge Arts Picturehouse, Cambridge, UK.
-Definitive Stories: new forms of expression? presented by Steve Littman, University for the Creative Arts, and Peter E. Richardson, University of Dundee (10-11 October 2007)
+Definitive Stories: new forms of expression? presented by Steve Littman, University for the Creative Arts, and Peter E. Richardson, University of Dundee (10 and 11 October 2007)